Turkmenistan national football team

-The Turkmenistan national football team (Türkmenistanyň milli futbol ýygyndysy) represents Turkmenistan in men's international football and it is controlled by the Football Federation of Turkmenistan, the governing body for football in Turkmenistan.
-Turkmenistan's home stadiums are the Ashgabat Olympic Stadium and the Kopetdag Stadium.
+The Turkmenistan national football team (Türkmenistanyň milli futbol ýygyndysy) represents Turkmenistan in men's international football.
+It is controlled by the Football Federation of Turkmenistan, the governing body for football in Turkmenistan.
+Turkmenistan's home ground is the Kopetdag Stadium and their head coach is Mergen Orazow.
 The team represents FIFA and Asian Football Confederation (AFC).

 History

 After the country gained independence, they played their first match against Kazakhstan on 1 June 1992, and against fellow Central Asian nation Uzbekistan on 28 June the same year.

 2000s

-They qualified for the 2004 Asian Cup by winning the 2004 AFC Asian Cup qualification, where they were placed in group G, alongside the United Arab Emirates, Syria and Sri Lanka.
-In the autumn of 2003, in the first leg of the 2006 FIFA World Cup qualification (AFC), they defeated Afghanistan 11–0 in Ashgabat.
+They qualified for the 2004 AFC Asian Cup by winning the 2004 AFC Asian Cup qualification, where they were placed in group G, alongside the United Arab Emirates, Syria and Sri Lanka.
+In the autumn of 2003, in the first leg of the 2006 FIFA World Cup qualification, they defeated Afghanistan 11–0 in Ashgabat.
 Begench Kuliyev and Rejepmyrat Agabaýew each scored a hat-trick, while Guvanchmuhammet Ovekov scored twice.
 Other players on the scoresheet that day were Nazar Bayramov, Omar Berdiyev and Didarklych Urazov.
 In the second leg the team won 0–2, with both goals scored by Begench Kuliyev.
-In December 2003, the national team of Turkmenistan reached the top 100 in the FIFA rankings for the first time in its history, reaching the 99th position, thanks to the successes in the 2004 Asian Cup and the 2006 World Cup qualifiers.
-In the 2004 Asian Cup that took place in China, Turkmenistan was placed in group C, with neighbours Uzbekistan, Saudi Arabia and Iraq.
+In December 2003, the national team of Turkmenistan reached the top 100 in the FIFA rankings for the first time in its history, reaching the 99th position, thanks to the successes in the 2004 AFC Asian Cup and the 2006 FIFA World Cup qualifiers.
+In the 2004 AFC Asian Cup that took place in China, Turkmenistan was placed in group C, with neighbours Uzbekistan, Saudi Arabia and Iraq.
 They were knocked out in the group stages following two defeats and a draw against Saudi Arabia.